Rxann/sparkmd/README.md

 # sparkmd

-A lightweight and speedy MD renderer for the console
+A lightweight and speedy Markdowns renderer for the console

 ## Installation